advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter7.md

 1. **Impact on Performance Testing:** The extensive error logs and the resulting disruptions could potentially skew the performance evaluation, leading to inaccurate assessments of the system's capabilities.
 2. **Effectiveness of the CATS Algorithm:** The performance improvement of the CATS algorithm may need re-evaluation.
 If the extensive output of error logs significantly impacts performance, its actual effectiveness may not be as high as initially believed.

-Remove all logs from the **Deadlock_notifier::notify** function, recompile MySQL, and perform SysBench read-write tests under Pareto distribution.
+Set `innodb_print_all_deadlocks=OFF` or remove all logging from the `Deadlock_notifier::notify` function, recompile MySQL, and run SysBench read-write tests with a Pareto distribution.
 Details are provided in the following figure:

 <img src="media/image-20240829101534550.png" alt="image-20240829101534550" style="zoom:150%;" />